psherman42/Demonstrating-AMO/README.md

 Presumably, you could force the AMO version to behave similarly by inserting a dummy hazard.
 If you have the AMO write `t0` instead of `x0`--even if you never read the value it writes to t0--then there will be a loop-carried WAW (Write-After-Write) hazard that will cause the next iteration's AMO to stall until the current iteration's AMO completes.

-Register `x0` is special; it is always zero, and when used as target of the instruction pipeline's write-back stage it never needs the CPU to “stall” the pipeline.
-Thus, careful consideration should be made when using register `x0` with any of the RISC-V AMO instructions.
+Thus, register `x0` is special; it is always zero, and when used in place of x[*rd*] as the target of an instruction pipeline's write-back stage it never needs the CPU to “stall” the pipeline.
+When the timing position of an operation is critical, careful consideration should be made when using register `x0` with any of the RISC-V AMO instructions.

 ### First Things, First - edit `riscv.mk` file and ...